-4 - C o m m е n τs
+4- Co m m е n τs

-SUBSCALE MARK COMMENTARY All the content is relevant and the target reader is fully informed.
-The review gives details about a book which contains a character who does something Content 5 surprising (Gautama was born as a prince; (he) decided to leave the palace instead; (he) had self realization and became a buddha).
-The candidate recommends the book by explaining what they liked about it and saying who would find it enjoyable.
-Communicative 3 The review uses the conventions of the communicative task to hold the reader's attention.
+SUBSCALE MARK COMMENTARY Content 5 All the content is relevant and the target reader is fully informed.
+The review gives details about a book which contains a character who does something surprising (Gautama was born as a prince; (he) decided to leave the palace instead; (he) had self realization and became a buddha).
+The candidate recommends the book by explaining what they liked about it and saying who Communicative Achievement 3 would find it enjoyable.
+The review uses the conventions of the communicative task to hold the reader's attention.
 The candidate introduces the topic of the book and the subject matter in an engaging way, using a rhetorical question, then summarises some of the events in the narrative (In the book; it is told that; One day, the king; later on).
-Achievement Straightforward ideas are communicated.
+Straightforward ideas are communicated.
 Information is given about some of the characters and main events, and the writer concludes with their opinions of the book (This book is suitable for; I can say that; High recommended as).
-Organisation 3 The text is generally well organised and coherent.
-It moves from general information in the introduction, to more specific details about the story in the next two paragraphs, and concludes with an appropriate summary and opinion about the book.
-A variety of linking words and cohesive devices are used in the text, including reference pronouns (it didn't work that way for little Gautama; he; him; One day; and; there; later on; This book).
-Language 3 A range of everyday vocabulary is used appropriately, and although there are some errors (fasilities; all senses' gratification stuff) there is also some good use of less common lexis (started his spiritual journey).
-Both simple and more complex grammatical forms are used with a good degree of control (What would you do if you were born; who in the future would be a Buddah; before going to bed).
-Errors do not impede communication.
+Organisation The text is generally well organised and coherent.
+It moves from general information the introduction, to more specific details about the story in the next two paragra concludes with an appropriate summary and opinion about the book.
+A variety words and cohesive devices are used in the text, including reference pronouns (it that way for little Gautama; he; him; One day; and; there; later on; This book).
+A range of everyday vocabulary is used appropriately, and although to (fasilities; all senses' gratification stuff) there is also some good use of located his spiritual journey).
+Language 3 Both simple and more complex grammatical forms are used with a good Both simple and more complex grammatical forms are used with a good degree of control (What would you do if you were born; who in the future would be a Buddah; before going to bed).